nylki/lindenmayer/docs/index.md

 ### Object-Based Productions

-To allow even more flexibility of solely String or Array based productions, you can choose to use a Object in the following form of:
+To allow even more flexibility than String or Array based productions, you can choose to use a wrapper Object in the following way to allow for stochastic, context-sensitive and conditional L-Systems:

 ```.js
 {successor: [String, Array, Object, Function], leftCtx: [String], rightCtx:[String], condition: [Function]}